Raalzz/dumbLang/README.md

 node run.js foo.dumb
 ```

-It shoud prunt 3 as the result
+It shoud print 3 as the result